PlatONnetwork/platon.py/docs/quickstart.rst

 a couple of the most common use cases.

-Provider: Local Gplaton Node
+Provider: Local Pnode Node
 **************************

 For locally run nodes, an IPC connection is the most secure option, but HTTP and websocket configurations are also available.
-By default, `Gplaton <https://gplaton.platon.org/>`_ exposes port ``8545`` to serve HTTP requests and ``8546`` for websocket requests.
+By default, `Pnode <https://node.platon.org/>`_ exposes port ``8545`` to serve HTTP requests and ``8546`` for websocket requests.
 Connecting to this local node can be done as follows: